DanTheMan827/3DSafe/README.md

 Unless you have both of these, if you forget the PIN, your 3DS is completely useless.
 There is no failsafe, no backdoor.
 The idea of 3DSafe is that it is impossible to circumvent the PIN request.

+# Testing and disclaimer

+I have tested this on my EUR n3DS.
+I make absolutely no guarantee that it will work for anybody else.
+Since you are writing these payloads to sysNAND, there is a possibility that you will brick your 3DS.
+I take absolutely no responsibility for this.
+Do not install this unless you know exactly what you are doing.
+I highly recommend that you take a NAND backup before installing this, and preferably have a hardmod before installing.

 ##How to Install
+1. Make a NAND backup.
+This is essential, as if something goes wrong during installation you will be able to restore it (but you'll need a hardmod to do this)
-1. From the 'out' directory of this repo, copy payload_stage1.bin and payload_stage2.bin to the a9lh folder on the root directory of your 3DS SD card
+2. From the 'out' directory of this repo, copy payload_stage1.bin and payload_stage2.bin to the a9lh folder on the root directory of your 3DS SD card
-2. Create a file called pin.txt at the root of your SD card, and enter your PIN.
+3. Create a file called pin.txt at the root of your SD card, and enter your PIN.
 ONLY enter the characters A, B, X, Y, U, D, L or R. These correspond to the ABXY and D-Pad buttons on the 3DS.
 If you enter any other characters, it will not be possible to correctly enter the PIN.
-3. Run SafeA9LHInstaller according to its instructions to install the payloads
+4. Run SafeA9LHInstaller according to its instructions to install the payloads
-4. Power off your 3DS and power back on, and you will be prompted to enter the PIN
+5. Power off your 3DS and power back on, and you will be prompted to enter the PIN
-5. After entering the PIN, whatever A9LH payload you already had at /arm9loaderhax.bin will be booted
+6. After entering the PIN, whatever A9LH payload you already had at /arm9loaderhax.bin will be booted

 ##Planned features: